Kilchberg, Zurich: Industry

-Kilchberg is home to the corporate headquarters of the confectioner Lindt & Sprüngli.
+Kilchberg is home to the corporate headquarters of the confectioner Lindt & Sprüngli with next to it the Lindt Museum.

 Kilchberg has an unemployment rate of 1.64%.
 As of 2005, there were 118 people employed in the primary economic sector and about 11 businesses involved in this sector.
 1479 people are employed in the secondary sector and there are 48 businesses in this sector.
 1983 people are employed in the tertiary sector, with 306 businesses in this sector.
 As of 2007 65% of the working population were employed full-time, and 35% were employed part-time.
 Kilchberg is also the location of the private hospital Krankenhaus Sanitas.

 Transport

-Kilchberg railway station is a stop of the S-Bahn Zürich on the lines S8 and S24 (4 per hour).
+Kilchberg railway station is located on the Lake Zurich left bank railway and a stop on Zurich S-Bahn lines S8 and S24 (4 trains per hour).

-Kilchberg is connected to Zürich with bus line 161.
-Bus line 162 connects Kilchberg Spital with Kilchberg railway station and bus line 163 runs between Kilchberg, Obere Hornhalde and Kilchberg Railway station.
+Kilchberg is connected to Zurich with VBZ bus line 161.
+Bus line 162 connects Kilchberg See Spital with Kilchberg railway station and bus line 163 runs between Kilchberg, Obere Hornhalde and Kilchberg railway station.